Contributed Paper C195In session C8A (Wednesday 11th, 11:00-12:30, Level 3 - Conference Room B)

 PresenterMike Forster (New Zealand)

-Time Series is a neglected area of statistics.
+Time series is a neglected area of statistics.
 Few secondary schools include it in their statistical curriculum.
-There is minimal Time Series, if any, taught at undergraduate level in tertiary education, except in Econometrics.
-In graduate level Statistics the frequency domain and/or the Box-Jenkins technique are most common.
-In 2005 I suggested a third year undergraduate Applied Time Series course to provide a comprehensive set of tools that enabled students to forecast future activity.
-In 2017 the course was taught twice, pulling in over 170 third year and graduate level students.
-Some of the more advanced techniques I now teach include ARCH & GARCH, Panel Data and Co-integrated models.
-Using modern computer technology, advanced topics like these can be taught, provided the students understand the basics of Time Series data.
+There is minimal time series, if any, taught at undergraduate level in tertiary education, except in econometrics.
+In graduate level statistics the frequency domain and/or the Box-Jenkins technique are most common.
+In 2006 we began a third year undergraduate Applied Time Series course to provide a comprehensive set of tools that enabled students to forecast future activity.
+In 2018 the course was taught twice, pulling in over 190 third and fourth year students.
+Some of the advanced techniques taught include ARCH & GARCH, Panel Data and Co-integrated Time Series models.
+Using modern computer technology, advanced topics can be taught, provided the students understand the basics of time series.